freebits/AlderleyPHP/README.md

 # Time
-A minimal web development framework written in PHP.
+A web development framework written in PHP.